tc39/proposal-type-annotations/README.md

 ### Should TypeScript be standardized in TC39?

 TypeScript has been continuing to advance quickly.
-Both its grammar and typing rules continue to evolve, to the benefit of users, and tying this evolution to TC39 risks holding that benefit back.
+Both its grammar and typing rules continue to evolve, to the benefit of users.
+Tying this evolution to TC39 risks holding that benefit back.
 For example, TypeScript upgrades frequently require users to fix typing issues because the rules change, and this is often considered "worth it" because real bugs are found.
 However, standards aren't typically done with this version upgrade path; a move to standardization would require more conservatism.
 The goal here is to enable wider deployment of systems like TypeScript in diverse environments, not obstruct TS's evolution.

 ### Should TypeScript be sanctioned as JS's official type system?